-- Underactive thyroid, which can cause confusion, hair loss, weakness, slow heart rate, muscle stiffness, cold intolerance, constipation , weight gain and dry skin.
+- An underactive thyroid can cause confusion, hair loss, weakness, slow heart rate, muscle stiffness, cold intolerance, constipation, weight gain, and dry skin.

 Insufficient corticotrophic levels can lead to:

-- The underactive adrenal gland, which causes low blood pressure , low blood sugar levels, fatigue, weight loss, vomiting and low tolerance to stress.
+- The underactive adrenal gland causes low blood pressure, low blood sugar levels, fatigue, weight loss, vomiting, and low tolerance to stress.

 Excessive levels of prolactin can cause:

-- In women: The loss of menstrual periods, infertility and the secretion of milk in the breasts.
+- In women: The loss of menstrual periods, infertility, and milk secretion in the breasts.

 - In men: Reduction of facial and body hair and small testicles.

 - Constant thirst and frequent urination.